Variyankunnath Kunjahammad Haji: Martial law and passport

 On 16 September 1921 he declared martial law in Nalambur.
 As per the martial law orders a pass was required to leave the area under his control.
 Moreover, the British and people loyal to the British were not allowed to come outside after afternoon; if seen violating they may be fired at.
 He issued passports for that purpose.
 With his martial law the people denied freedom to move were the people loyal to the British.
 The most important thing he did after declaring martial law was punishing those who helped the British and carried out the riot.

 Coming of Gurkhas

-From 12 October 1921 force including the Gurkhas, Chins and Kachins came to Malabar.
+From 12 October 1921 the force including the Gurkhas, Chins and Kachins came to Malabar.
 Important reason for the failure of the First War of Independence was the Gurkhas.
 They were more interested in conducting massacres of ordinary people than fighting war directly.
 The Mappilas were becoming unsuccessful in the fight while the number of the Gurkhas was more in number and with so many modern weapons.